zentuit/soomla-ios-core/README.md

 **September 22th, 2014**:
 **BREAKING:** NonConsumableItem class removed.
 To prevent confusion between `NonConsumableItem` and `LifeTimeVG`, we have removed the `NonConsumableItem`.
-From now on you can use `LifeTimeVG` as a non-consumable item by declaring its purchase type `PurchaseWithMarket`.
+To create a non-consumable item, define it as such on iTunes connect, and in your IStoreAssets implementation, defined it as a `LifeTimeVG` with `PurchaseType` of `PurchaseWithMarket`.
 For example:

 ```ObjectiveC
 MARRIAGE_GOOD = [[LifetimeVG alloc]